Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Quality of Coverage Framework

-Figure~\ref{fig:qoc_illus} shows how each component of the QoC profile $\mathbf{Q}(x,y)$ is derived from a illustrative 12-hour time series of download speed measurements.
-In Table~\ref{tab:qoc_properties}, we present the expected behavior of each QoC KPI as the Usability Threshold~$\tau$ varies.
 By incorporating traditional usability and performance metrics along with stability representations, our framework enables a richer characterization of cellular coverage that is more responsive to changes in performance over time.